Top of page Skip to main content

 Lower of Consumer Price Index or Wage Price Index

-The student loan changes will make the indexation rate determined instead by the lower of the Consumer Price Index (CPI) or the Wage Price Index (WPI).
-This change will ensure that indexation will never grow faster than the average wage.
+The student loan change ensures the indexation rate is determined by the lower of the Consumer Price Index (CPI) or the Wage Price Index (WPI).
+This change ensures that indexation will never grow faster than the average wage.

-The proposed student loan changes include backdating the change, which will result in an indexation credit being applied to student loans that were subject to the spike in indexation rate in 2023 and 2024.
+The student loan change includes backdating the change, which will result in an indexation credit being applied to student loans that were subject to the spike in indexation rate in 2023 and 2024.

 This means the indexation rate for 2023 will reduce from 7.1 per cent to 3.2 per cent, and the indexation rate for 2024 will reduce from 4.7 per cent to 4.0 per cent.